 However, I felt like when it came to washing off dry shampoo, I had to turn to a clarifying shampoo at least once a week to get my head thoroughly clean.
 Overall, it did feel gentle for everyday use – not that you should wash your head that often – and made my hair feel clean but not stripped.
 However, with regular use, without a clarifying shampoo, my hair would fall flat and feel like it needed washing more often.

 Conditioner: Has quite a thick consistency.
 For some reason, I’ve gone through almost the whole bottle while I still have about half left of the shampoo.
 Maybe it’s just me being too generous with the conditioner or something?
 It does leave the hair feeling soft and nourished.
-But in the end, I feel like I’ve had better and maybe that’s why I take so much.
+But in the end, I feel like I’ve had better, and maybe that’s why I take so much.
+I remember using the Milk_Shake hair products my friend suggested to me, and it lasted me quite a while compared to this one.

 You can massage some into your scalp without it weighing your hair down, but it depends on your head and hair and how often you work out.